(sharing family stories)

 Neighborhood Odes by Gary Soto, a collection of Chicano poetry

 You Come Too by Robert Frost, a collection of his best nature and eastern states poetry

 In February, we begin Shakespeare’s “Julius Caesar” with various scenes performed.

-Weekly worksheet available on my webpage or in class.
+Weekly worksheet will be through Forms on Office.
 Due at the end of every week.

 Book reports: Due approximately every 3 weeks.
 Choose 1 of the options below, see me if you choose creative.

 Head a paper as you would for class.

 Under that, the first line of your paper, in center, put Title and author.

 Write a two paragraph summary of book.
 3-5 sentences per paragraph

 Skip two lines.